 During FY2024 and FY2025, staff will continue to manage and promote the Look Out Texans safety and education campaign.
 The campaign is intended to inform, encourage, and educate people of various ages, races, and backgrounds about the benefits of multimodal transportation and promote a culture of safety around active transportation in the region.
-Surface Transportation Block Grant Program funds will be used to support campaign activities, and Surface Transportation Block Grant Program funds and Transportation Development Credits will be used for staff oversight activities.
+Surface Transportation Block Grant Program funds and local funds will be used to support campaign activities, and Surface Transportation Block Grant Program funds and Program funds and Transportation Development Credits will be used for staff oversight activities.
 Deliverables will include: